A day at Navagio Beach, Zakynthos – Greece

 We thought we should visit again when it was sunny to see the beach in a different light.

-We got up super early and beat the tourist buses and car loads of people… it was great in theory but because we were there so early, we ended up with a lot of shade over the beach.
+We got up super early and beat the tourist buses and car loads of people… it was great in theory but because we were there so early, we ended up with a lot of shade on the beach.
 It isn’t the end of the world, the beach was still spectacular but the shades of blue certainly stood out more on a consistently overcast day compared to a bright and sunny, yet shady morning.

 To the left of the viewing platform, there is a gap in the safety railings where if you’re brave enough and trust the ground not to crumble away, provides a great angle and incredible views over the beach.
 As you can see I’m certainly not afraid of heights so whilst Jenna blatantly refused, I was quite happy standing on my little patch of dirt.
-It made the moment that much safer when i then had to turn around and take a life endangering selfie!
+It made the moment that much safer when I then had to turn around and take a life endangering selfie!

 Navagio Beach Base Jumping